A Discrete Proof of The General Jordan-Schoenflies Theorem: Concepts Review and New Concepts

-The transversal intersection is also called the cross-over in the discrete space that is fully defined in the Appendix .
+The transversal intersection (see Appendix) is also called the cross-over in discrete space meaning that two curves intersect each other, not only touch (each other).

-For further calculation, we want to define a special operator ${\rm XORSum}$.
-It stands for Exclusive-Or-Sum. ${\rm XORSum}$ is $sum(modulo2)$ \ in Newman's book~\cite{New}. $\hbox{\rm XORSum}$ is a computer science term that is easy to understand.
-Let $E(C)$ be all edges in the path $C$.
-Then ${\rm XorSum}(C,C') = (E(C) \setminus E(C'))\cup (E(C') \setminus E(C))$.
-The meaning of this operation is to cut out the common part of $C$ and $C'$.
+For further calculations, we want to define a special operator ${\rm XORSum}$, which stands for Exclusive-Or-Sum. ${\rm XORSum}$ is $sum(modulo2)$ \ in Newman's book~\cite{New}. $\hbox{\rm XORSum}$ is a computer science term that is relatively easy to understand.
+Let $E(C)$ be all of the edges in path $C$.
+Then, ${\rm XorSum}(C,C') = (E(C) \setminus E(C'))\cup (E(C') \setminus E(C))$.
+The purpose of this operation is to cut out the shared portion between $C$ and $C'$.
 The remaining edges will be the collection of cycles when the two end points of $C$ and $C'$ are the same.
-If these cycles are boundaries of 2-cells, we can move $C$ to $C'$ in a unit time.
-In other words, $C$ and $C'$ are gradually varied (that is a discretely continuous move without a jump.)
+If these cycles are boundaries of 2-cells, we can move $C$ to $C'$ in one unit time.
+In other words, $C$ and $C'$ are gradually varied (a discretely continuous move without a jump).

-A space is said to be simply connected if any closed simple path can be deformed to a point on the original curve through a collection of side-gradually varied simple paths (pseudo-curves), see the Appendix for details.
-Pseudo-curves can be embedded in Euclidean space as simple curves.
-However, in discrete space, a pseudo-curve may contain all vertices of a 2-cell (or $k$-cell) that cannot be viewed the same as a proper discrete curve.
+A space is said to be simply connected if any closed simple path can be deformed to a point on the original curve through a collection of side-gradually-varied simple paths (pseudo-curves).
+See the Appendix for details.

+(Note that pseudo-curves can be embedded in Euclidean space as simple curves.
+For our purposes, we use both pseudo-curves and (pure) discrete curves depending on which stage we are at during the process.
+The difference between them is that pseudo-curves may contain ambiguities when view a curve as a set of points (0-cells).
+Generally, in discrete space, a pseudo-curve contains all vertices of a 2-cell (or $k$-cell) but not necessarily the 2-cell, but for the pure discrete curve, if it contains all vertices of a 2-cell, it contains everything within these vertices including the 2-cell.

+However, when we involve higher dimensional cells in a cell complex, we can use appropriate involvements of 2-cells or 3-cells to limit the number of possible outcomes we encounter for pseudo-curves.
+Therefore, using pseudo-curves for our purposes would not be a problem since we treat pseudo-curves the same as pure curves, so this does not affect our results or proofs.
+However, we will need to add a task to select cells in a cell complex.
+Pure curves will be simpler.
+To be more specific, when we select a curve in the beginning or produce a final curve, we require that the curves be pure discrete curves.
+However, during the middle of the process, for example during a contraction, we can use pseudo-curves---this is because we can easily determine which 2-cell to be excluded.

+As long as we embed a curve in Euclidean space or use higher dimensional cells in a cell complex, the distinction between pseudo and pure curves are nonexistent.
+Only in discrete space, we want to choose a pure, locally flat curve (not a pseudo-curve) at the beginning to minimize preprocessing, such as memory use.
+Making a pseudo-curve locally flat would require even more preprocessing time, so we might as well start with the ideal curve at the beginning.
+However, during the process, allowing pseudo-curves would simplify the method, especially in contractions.)